 - 1/8 teaspoon salt or to taste

-Once the temperature has reached the target temperature, place the sealed bag in the water bath and set the timer for 30 minutes.
+- Once the temperature has reached the target temperature, place the sealed bag in the water bath and set the timer for 30 minutes.
 Make sure to submerge the corn completely in the water.
+As the vacuum-sealed bag with corn tends to float, if you didn't add sous vide weights to the bag, you'll need a heavy kitchen item (I used a saucepan) to weight it down.

 - * Water displacement method: Place the corn and butter in a zip-top bag and seal all but one corner of the bag.
 Slowly place it in the water bath, and make sure everything below the zip-line is covered by water.
 Then seal the rest of the bag.